February 6, 2018

 Though Katunga does not use a biodegradable net, he says the size of holes in his twine net comply with other Zimparks requirements.
 Each hole must measure 3.5 inches, he says.
 This prevents many from catching kapenta, a local small fish that can slip through the net holes, Katunga says.

 But some registered fishing cooperatives still fish in areas where kapenta is bred, says Lydia Dowororwa, who has been buying the local fish from fishing cooperatives here for seven years.
-Dowororwa says she sells the kapenta in Norton, a nearby town to Lake Chivero.
+Dowororwa says she sells the kapenta in Norton, a town near Lake Chivero.
 It is popular among Zimbabweans because it is cheap and can feed large families, she says.

 Farawo says a patrol team of at least three people often monitor fishing activities at the lake to ensure that each person is registered and is using equipment with the required specifications.